-Advanced Wildlife Conservation in Practice
+MSc/Postgraduate Diploma/Postgraduate Certificate Advanced Wildlife Conservation in Practice

-This course is open for applications.
+This course is open for applications

-This exciting course is not just theoretical.
-It's designed to give you hands-on experience of contemporary and advancing techniques for conserving biodiversity in a rapidly changing world.
-It's delivered in collaboration with the internationally renowned Bristol Zoological Society (BZS), and is unique in the way it prepares you for complete practical conservation.
+MSc Advanced Wildlife Conservation in Practice is not just theoretical.
+It's designed to give you practical experience of contemporary techniques for conserving biodiversity in a rapidly changing world.
+Delivered in collaboration with the internationally renowned Bristol Zoological Society (BZS), the course is unique in the way it prepares you for practical conservation.

 Hands-on conservation experience

-You'll have the opportunity to become immersed in a major conservation organisation, interact with experts engaged in ground-breaking conservation projects across the globe, and meet practising conservationists and ecologists from a wide range of organisations.
+You'll have the opportunity to network with practising conservationists and ecologists from a wide range of organisations.
+Interact with experts engaged in ground-breaking conservation projects across the globe.
 This gives you the opportunity to develop your professional network and hone your skills towards the job you want.

 - Innovation and Enterprise in Conservation - You will develop your skills and abilities to spot new, innovative opportunities for furthering the cause of biodiversity conservation.